-How does one find the interest rates of differing currencies?
+How does one find the interest rates of currencies?

 There are many places to look on the web:

-For instance, www.worldinterestrates.info presents the interest rates in a easy to read table like the one below (accurate as of March 2013):
+For instance, www.worldinterestrates.info presents the interest rates in an easy to read table like the one below (accurate as of March 2013):

 The yearly bank interest rates on being long the above currencies are only a rough estimate of what you can expect.
 In reality, in order to get the real overnight interest rate you will earn at your broker, you have to find the overnight swap rate of your preferred currency pair directly from your broker.
 The problem is, brokers themselves charge different rates than the banks.

-It would be nice if there was a handy online website that tracks different rates between brokers, but at this time there is not.
-Fortunately, you can discover the different rates yourself by applying a swap tracking indicator or EA to the demo account of the broker you are researching.
-I like the swap rates EA below for showing the swap rates of multiple pairs within the MT4 broker account:
+You can search for an online website that tracks rates between brokers (such as ForexOp Carry Trade) or you can discover different rates yourself by applying a swap tracking indicator or EA to the demo account of the broker you are researching.
+One of the swap rates EA presented below is showing the swap rates of multiple pairs within the MT4 broker account:

 For more on calculating swap rates of your broker, go to our article Overnight Interest (Swap Rate).